The Ancient Art of Chainmaking

 Close up of the back of a closed clasp on a pair of wrist bracelets in the form of coiled snakes, Greek, Ptolemaic, (The J. Paul Getty Museum)

-Many people would assume that the earliest handmade chains were of a simple design, with single round links connected to each other and then soldered closed.
-Although these types of chains have been found from ancient times, they were not very common.
-Due to ancient goldsmiths’ limited capacity for soldering, these types of simple chains were not very strong.
-In fact, they were quite literally only as strong as their weakest link.
+One might assume that the earliest handmade chains were simple round or oval links joined and soldered closed.
+Although chains of this type did exist in antiquity, they were relatively uncommon.
+Ancient goldsmiths had limited capacity for soldering, and these chains were not very strong – they were quite literally only as strong as their weakest link.

 Close up of a short fragment of a gold woven loop-in-loop chain from ancient Egypt in the Met Museum